maksiksq/chaos-abyss/manualArticles/naming.md

 I picked one.
 That is what my second Minecraft alt account will be called.
 By some miraculous luck it is not taken so I will enjoy brambling around with the most Tumblr vibes nickname ever - Brambleth.
 My flabbers are gasted this is perfect.

 I'm also noting down Sorjre and Wrapple for future use.
 I'll put them to good use, hehe.

+Now it's just time to name your child.
+Wait- OH NO. If they end up named Thraskel, that’s on you.
+I was just brainstorming.